 Cleaning Kit – cloths, spray cleaner and a brush are always with me.
 Dead useful (as described in this article).
 I don’t have exactly this kit from the link but it looks really solid based on reviews!

-SD Cards – I use the 32GB Transcend cards, never failed.
+SD Cards – I use the 32GB and 64GB SanDisk cards, never failed.
 One did accidentally snap in half, though.
 I’d love to say it wasn’t my fault.
 But it was.

 Spare Batteries – I’m using a 3rd party manufacturer (Patona) as well as original Canon ones and can’t tell a difference if I’m honest.